 • back to school bonus or single income family bonus

-• clean energy advance, and
+• clean energy advance

-• education tax refund payment.
+• education tax refund payment

 An individual's (1.1.I.90) right to receive a payment or benefit cannot be transferred to another person (1.1.P.80) either by a voluntary act or by the operation of the law.